Skip to main content

 What is a wiki?

-A wiki is an online collaboration tool that usually takes the form of an open-editing web page or website.
-Users can add, change or remove content on any page they have permission to edit.
+A wiki is an online collaboration tool that usually resembles an open-editing web page or website.
+Users can add, change, or remove content on any page they have permission to edit.

-When used in place of or alongside an intranet, a wiki enhances teamwork and collaboration across your organisation.
-It acts as a single source of truth for company updates, documentation and resources, and becomes even more powerful when tailored to suit the needs of individual teams and projects.
+When used in place of (or alongside) an intranet, a wiki enhances teamwork and collaboration across your organisation.
+It acts as a single source of truth for company updates, documentation and resources, and becomes even more powerful when tailored to individual teams and projects.

 What's the difference between a wiki and a knowledge base in Confluence?

-While sometimes the terms are used interchangeably, there are actually a couple of key differences between wikis and knowledge bases in Confluence.
-These are mainly to do with the level of collaboration allowed and the structure of the repository.
+While sometimes the terms are used interchangeably, there are actually some key differences between wikis and knowledge bases.
+In Confluence, these differences are mainly related to the level of collaboration allowed and the structure of the Confluence space.

-A Confluence wiki gives users the freedom to collaborate.
+let users freely collaborate.
 This gives employees the power to pool their knowledge and create content together.
-It also has a more informal structure which evolves over time, with users adding content in a more ad-hoc way.
+It also has a more informal structure that evolves over time, with users adding content in a more ad-hoc way.
+There is minimal gatekeeping over who can add and edit information.

-A Confluence knowledge base is more structured and formal.
-Knowledge bases tend to follow a standardised structure and hierarchy and limit editing privileges to a select few so that all the information shared is accurate.
+are more structured and formal.
+They tend to follow a standardised structure and hierarchy and limit editing privileges to a select few.
+These practices help to keep the information accurate and relevant.

-It's ultimately up to you to decide whether a wiki or knowledge base best fits your organisation - though you can have both!
+It's ultimately up to you to decide whether to use Confluence as a wiki or knowledge base - though your organisation can have both!

 Why use Confluence for your wiki?

-Atlassian defines Confluence as a "collaborative workspace where teams and knowledge meet to achieve great things".
 Confluence integrates with many other popular tools, is highly customisable, and boasts high levels of security.
-It's suitable for large and small businesses and has inbuilt templates and interactive add-ons, making it an excellent all-rounder for use as a company wiki.
+It's suitable for large and small businesses and has inbuilt templates and interactive add-ons (known as macros), making it an all-rounder for a company wiki.

-Most importantly, it's got a host of features that make collaboration a breeze, such as real-time page editing, commenting, and live activity feeds to keep everyone on the same.
+Most importantly, Confluence has a host of features that make collaboration a breeze, such as real-time page editing, commenting, and live activity feeds to keep everyone on the same page.

 1. Define your business requirements